Vegan Hasselback Potatoes take very little time to make, and they make an excellent –and pretty! – side dish.

 Instructions

-Place the potatoes in the baking dish, and brush with half the oil.
-Sprinkle on a pinch of salt.
+- Place the potatoes in the baking dish, and brush with half the oil.
+Sprinkle on about half of salt.
+Try to get some of the oil and salt in between the slices.

-Cook the potatoes for half an hour, then remove from the oven.
-Brush on the rest of the olive oil, and sprinkle each potato with the minced garlic, nutritional yeast, rosemary, black pepper, red pepper flakes and the rest of the salt.
+- Cook the potatoes for 30 minutes.
+Remove from the oven.
+Brush on the rest of the olive oil, and sprinkle each potato with the minced garlic, nutritional yeast, rosemary, black pepper, red pepper flakes, if using, and the rest of the salt.
 The potatoes slices should have started to peel away from each other, so try to get into the spaces with the oil and seasonings.
 You have to pry them apart gently to get into the spaces.

 I love Hasseback potatoes!
 I got on a kick after seeing the Vegan Mos write about ’em.
 I love your use of nutritional yeast (why didn’t I think of that? nooch is the answer for everything!) and you’re right, such a simple vegan addition to any holiday table!
 I just might have to do this when visiting family for Christmas!